LLNL/sundials/README.md

 ## Acknowledgements ##

+This material is based on work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) program via the Frameworks, Algorithms, and Scalable Technologies for Mathematics (FASTMath) Institute under DOE awards DE-AC52-07NA27344 and DE-SC-0021354.

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Next-Generation Scientific Software Technologies program, under contract DE-AC52-07NA2734.
+This material is also based on work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Next-Generation Scientific Software Technologies program under contract DE-AC52-07NA27344.
+Additional support is also provided by SciDAC partnerships with the U.S. Department of Energy’s FES, NP, BES, OE, and BER offices and the LLNL Institutional Scientific Capability Portfolio.

 ## License ##